The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

 In Figure \ref{CPlane_n11_a022_With_Zoom_2Mandels_Figure} we can see an example of these baby $\mandel$'s existing under these new criteria.
-A zoom in is necessary as the baby $\mandel$'s seem to get smaller as $n$ increases.
+A zoom in is necessary as the baby $\mandel$'s shrink as $n$ grows.
 The green baby $\mandel$ represents the orbit of $v_-$ and the purple baby $\mandel$ represents the orbit of $v_+$.